Frequently Asked Questions

 At Tahoe Whitewater Tours we use different sized rafts.
 We generally use 13, 14, and 16’ rafts for our trips.
 We use certain size rafts for certain rivers.
 Depending on which trip you sign up for will decide the size of raft used.

-Our 13’ rafts allow up to 6 passengers, plus a guide.
+On the Truckee River we use 13’ rafts that allow up to 6 passengers, plus a guide.

-Our 14’ rafts allow up to 7 passengers, plus a guide.
+On the Middle Fork American, we use 14’ rafts that allow up to 6 passengers, plus a guide.

-Our 16’ rafts allow up to 9 passengers, plus a guide.
+On the South Fork American, we can use 14’ers and16’ rafts that allow up to 8 passengers, plus a guide.

 Depending on water levels we may choose to limit the amount of guest per boat.
 To ensure the boats can get through some of the tighter more technical sections.
 If your group size exceeds the raft limits we generally split your group into multiple rafts.